arunravi728/Papyrus/content/Systems Over Goals.md

 * Success depends on your systems, not goals.
   * Both successful and unsuccessful people have the same goals.
-  * The difference is the systems/process employed.
+  * The difference is the systems/processes employed.
 * Goals are temporary changes.
-Systems lead to long term repeatable changes.
+Systems lead to long-term repeatable changes.
-* Focussing on goals leads to abandoning the process after the goal is achieved.
+* Focusing on goals leads to abandoning the process after the goal is achieved.
   * The purpose of goals is to win the game.
   * The purpose of a system is to continue playing.
 * You do not rise to the level of your goals, but fall to the level of your systems.